noahehall/theBookOfNoah/0current/aws/exams/dev-assoc.md

 - everything in this doc is taken directly from AWS
 - last updated in 2023 for version 1.0 DVA-C02
 - bookmark:
-  - AWS technical essentials: aws storage > block storage > ebs volume types
+  - AWS technical essentials: aws storage > object storage withs 3 > s3 versioning
   - AWS EKS primer
   - Exam Prep (With practice material)
   - before the test review these